minhfli/openstack-vnfd/VNF_Packages.md

 The param format in this project is for VNF LCM v2, tacker version 2024.2

 remember to change the id of extVL or similar things in the param file

+## Definitions

+It seem like VNF LCM v2 use Heat with BaseHot/ to actually create virtual resources, and vnfds are just descriptions, do nothing, then get processed by UserData to become input parameter for Heat

+descriptor id (defined in top.yaml) doesnt have any specific format ?
+I tried some weird value and it still works

+(important) Please change the images, flavor, capabilities, ... of VDU before upload package

 ## Error Management